FAIRMetrics/Metrics/MetricsEvaluatorCode/Ruby/fairmetrics/README.md

 ##  <a name="getmetrics"> /metrics  or /metrics.json

-Provides a human-readable, or JSON serialized list of known metrics, including their 'deprecated?' status.
+Provides a human-readable, or JSON serialized list of known Maturity Indicators, including their 'deprecated?' status.
 These URLs respond to content-negotiation (text/html or application/json only)

 sample JSON output